mjamalg/wp-project/README.md

 Being me, I decided to tweak the architecture by replacing EC2 instances with EKS, removing the Bastion Host (we use EC2 Endpoints now!) and adding extra helm charts like external-dns, AWS Load Balancer Controller, External Secrets Operation for Kubernetes,Bitnami Wordpress for Kubernetes.

-AWS Services Leveraged:
+Additoanl Services Leveraged:
-- VPC
-- Nat GW
-- IGW
-- EKS
-- EFS
-- ACM
+- ACM *
-- AWS Secrets Manager
+- AWS Secrets Manager *
-- Elasticache/Memcached
-- Aurora DB

 This is the first of several production ready AWS architectures that I'm publishing to my repo that you can clone and use for your own purposes: